Ixerba: Flowers

 Flower buds are formed in March and April and these open from October to the end of December varying according to location and altitude.
 The inflorescence sits at the end of the branches in an umbel-like panicle that consists of five to fifteen flowers.
 Each flower is hermaphrodite, starsymmetric, 21/2—31/2 cm in diameter and produces copious amounts of nectar, but apparently does not emit a scent.
 The five sepals are broadly oval, covered in downy hairs and 5–6 mm long.
 The five petals are overlapping in the bud, white, felty, spoon-shaped with a narrow base (or claw).
 The claw is 11/2-2 cm long and is inserted on a 5-lobed disc.
 The five stamens extend well beyond the corolla and alternate with the five lobes of the disc at the centre of the flower.
 The filaments are very long and white.
 The anthers are connected to the filaments midlength and open in lengthwise slits towards the middle of the flower.
 Pollen grains have five slits.
 The nectar is produced by the ledges of the disc, just above the petal implant.
 The five styles that rise from the disc are sometimes free from each other at their based and are twisting and fused higher up.

 Fruit and seed

 The fruit is a leathery capsule, broadly oval in shape.
 These contain five spaces that split open outwards from the base of the style when the fruit is ripe by April.
-Each space contains two shiny black seeds that are shaped like a slightly curved tear drop of 6×3 mm, and are partly covered by a conspicuous scarlet aril, both of which starkly contrast with the horny white inside of the fruit (or mericarp).
+Each space contains two shiny black seeds that are shaped like a slightly curved tear drop of 6×3 mm, and are partly covered by a conspicuous scarlet aril that acts as a visual and tactile cue for birds to locate the seeds.
+Both of the seeds and the aril starkly contrast with the white inside of the fruit (or mericarp).
 Aborted seeds are greyish.
 The embryo is green.
 Ixerba has fifty chromosomes (2n = 50).